Elyse H. Lee

 Before the fellowship, Elyse worked on the Corporate Social Responsibility team at FleishmanHillard, where she specialized working with impact investors and C-Suite executives to launch philanthropic programs, including Genentech, Levi’s, Omidyar Network, and the United Nations Development Fund.

-• Elyse founded the creative studio, Studio Sol, to produce impactful events and experiences for change-makers restoring and regenerating the health of individuals, communities, and the planet.
+Elyse freelances to produce impactful events and experiences for change-makers restoring and regenerating the health of individuals, communities, and the planet.
 She has worked with philanthropists, artist collectives, venture capital funds, research conferences, communities, and companies to produce unique and tailored experiences that strive to build community, and steward actionable change.

-Through Studio Sol, Elyse manages a team to operate start-to-end event production including venue selection, programming, design and creative direction, speaker and talent curation, social networking experiences, the holistic guest experience, and on-the-ground production.
+Elyse manages team from 0-1 to operate start-to-end event production including venue selection, programming, design and creative direction, speaker and talent curation, social networking experiences, the holistic guest experience, and on-the-ground production.

-Elyse has worked with clients such as Vine Ventures, Othership, 4DX Ventures, SISU, and others.
-For examples of past events, please reach out.
+Elyse has worked with clients such as Vine Ventures, Othership, 4DX Ventures, SISU, and individual creatives.